Bit-Nation/Pangea-website/purchase-agreement.md

 7) Risks Associated with Uncertain Regulations and Enforcement Actions

-There is a risk that in some jurisdictions the BITNATION PAT tokens and other digital assets might be considered to be a "security", or other regulated investment now or in the future.
+There is a risk that in some jurisdictions the BITNATION XPAT tokens and other digital assets might be considered to be a "security", or other regulated investment now or in the future.
 Company believes, but does not give representations, warranties or guarantees that tokens are not a security or regulated investment in all jurisdictions.

-Each user of tokens shall bear their own legal or financial consequences of BITNATION PAT tokens being considered a security or other regulated investment in their respective jurisdiction.
+Each user of tokens shall bear their own legal or financial consequences of BITNATION XPAT tokens being considered a security or other regulated investment in their respective jurisdiction.

-Every user is required and bound to determine for themselves if the purchase, receipt, trading, use, transfer or disposal of tokens is legal in its jurisdiction, and hereby covenants and agrees not to use BITNATION PAT tokens should their use not be legal in the relevant jurisdiction.
+Every user is required and bound to determine for themselves if the purchase, receipt, trading, use, transfer or disposal of tokens is legal in its jurisdiction, and hereby covenants and agrees not to use BITNATION XPAT tokens should their use not be legal in the relevant jurisdiction.

-If a user determines that the use of BITNATION PAT tokens under these Terms is not legal in its jurisdiction, it should not use the BITNATION PAT tokens, not acquire them and should immediately stop using or possessing them if such case arises.
+If a user determines that the use of BITNATION XPAT tokens under these Terms is not legal in its jurisdiction, it should not use the BITNATION XPAT tokens, not acquire them and should immediately stop using or possessing them if such case arises.

 Acquiring cryptographic tokens for personal possession and exchanging them for other cryptographic tokens will most likely continue to be scrutinized by various regulatory bodies around the world, which has so far given mixed reactions and regulatory impact.
-The legal ability of Company to provide BITNATION PAT tokens in some jurisdictions may be eliminated by future regulation or legal actions.
+The legal ability of Company to provide BITNATION XPAT tokens in some jurisdictions may be eliminated by future regulation or legal actions.

-In the event, it turns out with a high degree certainty that BITNATION PAT tokens are not legal in certain jurisdiction, Company will either a) cease operations and possible use of BITNATION PAT tokens in that jurisdiction, or b) adjust BITNATION PAT tokens in a way to comply with the regulation should that be a possible and viable alternative.
+In the event, it turns out with a high degree certainty that BITNATION XPAT tokens are not legal in certain jurisdiction, Company will either a) cease operations and possible use of BITNATION XPAT tokens in that jurisdiction, or b) adjust BITNATION XPAT tokens in a way to comply with the regulation should that be a possible and viable alternative.

 8) Risks Arising from Taxation